lovepreet-singh-code/CollabSpace/POSTMAN_GUIDE.md

 # CollabSpace API Testing Guide

-This guide explains how to use the Postman collection to test all CollabSpace services.
+This guide explains how to use the Postman collection to test all CollabSpace services through the Nginx reverse proxy.

 ## Quick Start